gurezende/GustavoSantos_Portfolio/README.md

 # | PROJECT 2
 ## [Text Sentiment Analyzer](https://github.com/gurezende/Sentiment_Analysis_TidyText)

-The project uses R Language to create a Shiny web application that reads a text and returns the word frequencies and a graphic with sentiment analysis.
+The project uses R Language to create a Shiny web application that reads a text and returns the word frequencies, a Word Cloud and a graphic with sentiment analysis.
 Abilities developed:

- 1. Natural Language Processing
+ 1. Natural Language Processing - frequency table, word cloud
  2. Tidytext
+ 3. Sentiment Analysis
- 3. Creating web applications with Shiny Apps for R
+ 4. Creating web applications with Shiny Apps for R

 See more information in this [Medium Post](https://towardsdatascience.com/quick-text-sentiment-analysis-with-r-2cc4f04c35c1?sk=d831b3f61ce406fafc8e54f38057cd1d) and [visit the app](https://gurezende.shinyapps.io/Sentiment_Analysis/)